ShubhamBorade/Project-13/readme.md

-# My 13th Project
+# SAAS Landing Page

 > i have learnt basics of HTML and CSS in this project.

-> it took me around 1 and half hours to complete this project.
+> it took me around 3 hours to complete this project.

 ### Tools Used: